 - Grass Seed – Use a grass seed blend that has resistance to dollar spot.

 Additional treatment may be necessary in severe cases.
-Some lawns have problems with the lawn disease annually.
+Some lawns have problems with this lawn disease annually.
 When selecting seed, be sure to select a seed blend that has some resistance to dollar spot and other common turf problems.
 Contact Brookside Lawn Service for any further questions 888.701.LAWN.